Kainatnvd/CognoRise-Infotech/README.md

 > The Infographic pdf consists of the infographic design I made for this task.

 Task 3: BUSINESS CARD
+>There are 2 pdfs for the business card, one is the front an the other is the backside of the card.

 Task 4: FITNESS TRACKING DASHBOARD